Wittyirdab/java-api-best-practices/README.md

 Some of the more important considerations around consistency include:

+### Return types

-* **Return types:** Ideally all API that must return a collection should be consistent, using only a few classes rather than all possible ones.
-A good subset of collections to return might be `List`, `Set`, and `Iterator` (and in this case, never `Collection`, `Iterable`, and `Stream`).
-Similarly, returning `null` should be avoided in a consistent fashion (this is covered further below).
+Ideally all API that must return a collection should be consistent, using only a few classes rather than all possible ones.
+A good subset of collections to return might be, for example, `List`, `Set`, and `Iterator` (and in this case, never `Collection`, `Iterable`, and `Stream` - but note that these are all valid return types - just in this example they were chosen to not be in the subset).
+Relatedly, if the API takes pain to not return null in most cases (for a certain return type), it is best advised to never return null for that return type.

+### Method naming patterns

-* **Method naming patterns:** Developers rely on their IDE to auto-complete their input, so consider the importance of API naming, to ensure related concepts appear adjacent to each other in the users auto-complete popup lists.
+Developers rely on their IDE to auto-complete their input, so consider the importance of API naming, to ensure related concepts appear adjacent to each other in the users auto-complete popup lists.
+An API should have a well established set of terms and reuse those terms all the time in: type names, method names, argument names, constants, etc. Method names like `Type.of(...)`, `Type.valueOf()`, `Type.toXYZ()`, `Type.from(...)`, etc. should be used consistently, and never mixed.
+Our goal is to have a team-wide vocabulary that we use throughout our API.

+### Argument order

-* **Argument order:** APIs that overload methods to accept different numbers or types of arguments should always ensure that the ordering is consistent and logical.
+APIs that overload methods to accept different numbers or types of arguments should always ensure that the ordering is consistent and logical.
+In some cases the arguments we pass into a method form some logical grouping, and in these cases it may make sense to introduce an intermediate argument type that can wrap these arguments.
+This reduces the risk that subsequent releases of our API will need to overload the method to accept more arguments.
+This also helps to aid our goal of API evolvability.
-* **Consistent instantiation process:** Using a variation of contructor, factory, singleton, and dependency injection patterns in an API can lead to confusion for the developer.
-Creating an instantiation plan for an API up-front can help to mitigate this.

 ## Minimize API